Motor Vehicle Regulations and Parking Information (revised January 2017)

 IV.
 Vehicle Permits

-- Students may purchase a parking permit for $50 through the end of the spring 2015 semester.
-This fee allows the permit holder to park their vehicle in designated areas throughout campus for the academic year.
-Permits can be purchased online and picked up at the Department of Campus Safety in the Nazareth Student Center with a valid photo ID.
+- Permits can be applied for online and picked up at the Department of Campus Safety in the Nazareth Student Center with a valid photo ID.
 If the permit is lost or stolen, it must be reported to the Department of Campus Safety immediately.

 - Faculty / Staff permits are issued as needed.
 The permits are valid for the duration of employment.
 A permit may be obtained by bringing a copy of your vehicle registration and photo ID to the Department of Campus Safety.

 - Visitors / Guests may receive temporary parking passes free of charge.
 A one-day or temporary pass can be obtained by contacting the Department of Campus Safety located in basement of Nazareth Hall, or by calling 570-348-6242.
 No permits are required during times when school is not in session, however all signs restricting parking must be enforced.

 V. Where to Park